 Even in this head to head comparison, despite the advantages the MA has over the MP, they are not that major.

 There are indeed advantages and I pointed them out and you will get a better photo and video out of the MA, but the MP is absolutely NOT far behind.

 Many updates, experiences and flights made me rethink a lot of the comparisons I originally made and so I changed up the scores:

-I give the slight edge to the MP because of it’s better reliability overall.
+I give the slight edge to the Mavic Pro 1 because of it’s better reliability overall.

 Do you agree with how I rated both drones?

 Let me know below but as for these 2, well done DJI, well done.